Energy storage: Capacitor

 This mylar-film, oil-filled capacitor has very low inductance and low resistance, to provide the high-power (70 megawatts) and the very high speed (1.2 microsecond) discharges needed to operate a dye laser.

 A capacitor (originally known as a 'condenser') is a passive two-terminal electrical component used to store energy electrostatically.
 Practical capacitors vary widely, but all contain at least two electrical conductors (plates) separated by a dielectric (i.e., insulator).
 A capacitor can store electric energy when disconnected from its charging circuit, so it can be used like a temporary battery, or like other types of rechargeable energy storage system.
 Capacitors are commonly used in electronic devices to maintain power supply while batteries change.
-(This prevents loss of information in volatile memory.)
+(This prevents loss of information in devices with volatile memory.)
 Conventional capacitors provide less than 360 joules per kilogram, while a conventional alkaline battery has a density of 590 kJ/kg.